Aydens01/symfony4-starter-pack/README.md

 ## Description

-The goal of this project is to set up an application with the Symfony framework (v.4.1) and discribe how it works for people who want to start using it.
-Yet, the project is in private so I will be the only one to use this ressource.
+The goal of this project is to set up an application with the Symfony framework (v.4.1) and to discribe how it works for people who want to start using it.
+The final application will provide an users management and an administrator space.

 ## Documentation